 1. Heart disease

 This is the most common disease related to high cholesterol, and the most dangerous one.
 Heart disease remains the No. 1 cause of death in Americans.
-The state that people with high total cholesterol have about twice the risk of getting heart disease as those with healthy levels.
+The

 The problem is that excess cholesterol in your blood can stick to the walls of your arteries and other blood vessels.
 Over time, it hardens to form a dangerous and damaging plaque.
 The arteries grow stiff and narrowed, which makes it harder for your heart to pump blood through them.
 All of these factors work together to increase risk of heart attack and stroke.